BryanAlbert/Boggle/README.md

 be solved, using words from the Collins Scrabble Words dictionary, downloaded from http://pages.cs.wisc.edu/~o-laughl/csw15.txt.
 Solutions are ordered by length.
 A solution can be selected to show its location on the board.

+See the About page for a list of issues.